How Roblox became the 'it' game for tweens - and a massive business - Local News 8

 “I do this because I enjoy it.
 The fact that I get paid just means I don’t have to get a job,” said CJ Oyer, a 22-year-old Roblox game developer and game design student in Indiana, in a video shared with CNN Business.

 Oyer began playing Roblox as a 10-year old and made his first game in 2008.
-He now earns six figures developing a series of games, played tens of millions of times, where people can roleplay as their own superheroes they could design.
+He has now earned six figures developing a series of games, played tens of millions of times, where people can roleplay as their own superheroes.

 With his excess earnings, Oyer turned to charity work, giving out an estimated 40 loans to help people pay for college.